LucianoCanziani/portafolio/src/pages/proyectos/whatsapp-link-generator.md

 Whatsapp Link Generator is a free tool.
 With it you can create links that redirect to cell phone chats and also with a predefined message.

+- Used by several businesses.
+- A URL-encoding translator was created for all types of characters and emojis that the user wants to convert into a link.
+- Developed with NextJs, Whatsapp API, JavaScript and css

 ## What I learned

 - Creating WhatsApp API links for instant messaging with personalized content.